qwertie/GraphingCalculator/Readme.md

 ------------

 If you're not a programmer, skip this section.

+First I'll tell you what LES is not.
+It is not a programming language.
+And it wasn't designed for graphing calculators, either.
+It is only a syntax: the _meaning_ of LES code is defined entirely by a host application or host programming language.

 LES is designed to be a "universal" expression language based on the C programming language.
 LES has all the same operators as C with roughly the same precedence, except that certain operators are not allowed to be mixed; for example `x & 7 == 0` causes an error because in C this means `x & (7 == 0)` instead of what you expect, `(x & 7) == 0`.
 For the same reason, you can't write `x << 1 + 1` (a programmer naturally expects the shift operators to have similar precedence to multiplication, but they don't).